msb/cinema-show/README.md

 ## The Game Mechanics

-26 new "screen" blocks are registered by the mod.
-These can be thought of as slots to assign your animation to.
-They are named using the phonetic alphabet (see below).
-In-game, if a screen has been assigned a show and that screen block is placed it will render as the bottom left tile of the show with the screen facing towards you.
+A defined show can be constructed from a single screen block.
+The screen block can be searched for in the inventory by it's show name.
+When this block is placed it will render as the bottom left tile of the show with the screen facing towards you.
 Then as you place blocks above (relatively) and to the right of the previous blocks they render the correct tile for the show (facing in the same direction as the other block).
-If you place a screen block above/right outside bounds of the animation it will render as a warning block.
-If you place a screen block anywhere else it will render as a new bottom left tile.
+If you place a screen block above/right outside the bounds of the show it will render as a new bottom left tile.
+If you place a screen block anywhere else it also will render as a new bottom left tile.

-I had originally considered using different blocks for the different screen tiles.
-However, I think this approach has some advantages.

-- Advantages of the single block per screen approach
-  - Constructing a screen in-game is much simpler.
-  - A full mod rebuild isn't required for every new show - data packs with new show can be
-  - dropped in.
-- Disadvantages of the single block per screen approach
-  - The number of screens is limited.
-  - MC doesn't seem optimised for handling custom state large number of possible values so the dimensions of the screens are limited to 9x9 blocks.

 ## How the image processing works